Fillon vows to stay in French presidential race

 The investigation will look at allegations of embezzlement of public funds, misuse of public assets, complicity and concealment of such objects, traffic of influence and noncompliance with the reporting obligations before the High Authority, according to the financial prosecutor's office.

 Le Pen's campaign was embroiled in controversy last week after her chief of staff was hit with a formal judicial investigation into whether she held a fake European Parliament job.

-Catherine Griset and Le Pen's bodyguard, Thierry Legier, are alleged to have been paid for non-existent jobs at the European Parliament.
+Catherine Griset and Le Pen's bodyguard, Thierry Legier, are alleged to have been paid for nonexistent jobs at the European Parliament.